tommybear/ImGuiSharp/ARCHITECTURE.md

   - ID derived from label (and ID stack when pushed) guards hover/active state.
   - Click press on the box activates; release over the box toggles the value.
   - Visuals: filled box with inner mark when checked; label drawn to the right.
+- RadioButton
+  - Similar hover/active behaviour; selecting an option assigns the bound value.
+  - Visuals: circular frame from `FrameBg` colours with inner dot using `CheckMark` colour when selected.

 - SliderFloat
   - Press within the track activates; horizontal mouse drag maps pixels→value